Marine35170/Marine35170/README.md

 <br>
 Conso Maestro is a ** collaborative project ** aimed at helping users manage their food consumption and reduce waste. 🍎🥕
-The application allows users to track their food stock, create shopping lists, and suggest recipes based on available ingredients.
+The application allows users to track their food stock and suggest recipes.
 It also provides features to help users monitor expiration dates, ensuring nothing goes to waste!

 <!-- Button -->
 <div style="text-align: center; margin-top: 20px;">